michabirklbauer/instagram_json_viewer/docs/README.md

 # Instagram Data Download Viewer

-This script transforms Instagram's json files - [that you get via the Data Download Tool](https://www.cnet.com/how-to/how-to-download-all-your-instagram-data/) - to a readable format!
+This script transforms Instagram's data - [that you get via the Data Download Tool](https://www.cnet.com/how-to/how-to-download-all-your-instagram-data/) - to a readable format!

 ## Features

-- Transforms profile information, media and messages to a readable format in Rmarkdown
+- Transforms profile information, media and messages to a more readable format in Rmarkdown
-- Possibility to create a nice pdf file with a table of contents for easy navigation
+- Possibility to create a nicely structured PDF-file with a table of contents for easy navigation

 ## Requirements